Tool Use, Maintenance & Storage

 - The accepted standards of safety and maintenance for common steel hand tools must also be adopted with non-sparking hand tools, in addition to any specific recommendations resulting from the alloys used.

-- When sharpening non-spark safety tools, follow normal safety procedures, such as the provision of eye and face protection, adequate extraction and dust collecting facilities.
+- When sharpening non-spark safety tools, follow normal safety procedures, such as the use of eye and face protection, adequate extraction and dust collecting facilities.